deatrich/linux-home-server/appendix.md

    * Create a symbolic link to the repository's name without the '.git' extension
    * Edit the 'description' file with a one-line description
    * Touch the git-daemon-export-ok file to enable exporting the repository
-   * Add the repository name and author to the projects list file
+   * Add the repository name and author to the projects list file for gitweb

 ```console
 $ sudo -u git /bin/bash